Hiking Project Logo

 Need to Know

-Hiking from the Rim to the River and back in one day is not recommended by the park service, but it is doable if you come prepared and know your limits.
-If this is done as a two day undertaking, staying at either Phantom Ranch, or the Bright Angel or Indian Garden campgrounds requires a permit, which are very hard to come by.
+Hiking from the rim to the river and back in one day is not recommended by the Park Service, but it is doable in the cooler months if you come prepared and know your limits.
+To this as a 2-day undertaking, you can stay at Phantom Ranch or Bright Angel Campground in the bottom of the canyon, or at Havasupai Garden campground on Bright Angel Trail.
+Any of these options require a permit reservation, which can be very hard to come by.

 Description

-Leaving the rim behind, the hike doesn’t take long to delve into the switchbacks.
-Steeper than expected and covered in a fine layer of loose sand, it's better to take these going down rather than up.
-After 0.2 miles, the terrain levels where the Toroweap Formation meets the Cococino Sandstone.
-The trail tightens to embrace the earth’s every contour on a narrow shelf, then finds a high overlook, called the Ooh Ahh Point.
-These first eight-tenths of a mile see the most visitors, but having only lost eight hundred feet, you’ll have to venture lower to catch a glimpse of the river.
+Leaving the rim behind on South Kaibab Trail, the hike doesn't take long to delve into the switchbacks.
+Soon enough the terrain levels out where the Toroweap Formation meets the Cococino Sandstone.
+The trail tightens to embrace the earth's every contour on a narrow shelf, then finds a high overlook, called Ooh Ahh Point.
+These first eight-tenths of a mile see the most visitors, but having only lost eight hundred feet, you'll have to venture much lower to catch a glimpse of the river.

 Finally reaching the massive cliffs of the 240 million year old Redwall Limestone, expertly carved switchbacks called the Red and Whites delve deeper by way of a rare weak spot, then swing north into the expansive Bright Angel Shale, and the trail's last rest area at the Tipoff.
 Having truly found the desert now, the sparse vegetation thins out with only scattered blackbrush.
 In the winter, snow seldom falls at this low elevation.